vinayakvision/samsung-riscv/README.md

 - The **IR sensor** is placed in a location where it can detect motion within its range.
 - It continuously monitors infrared radiation for any changes caused by movement.
 - When an individual enters the detection range, the IR sensor sends a signal to the microcontroller.
-- Upon detecting motion, the system turns on the LED and blinks it **three times** as an indication of motion.
+- Upon detecting motion, the system turns OFF the LED and blinks on when no motion Detected which indicates process will continue.

 ---
 </details>